Baltzola Cave

 Not suitable for people with reduced mobility (PRM)

-The tour of approximately 2 km (outgoing and return) starts at the information panel, follows the course of the Baltzola River, crosses Abaro Natural Tunnel and reaches the interior of the great rocky cavity of Baltzola Caves.
-It is considered to be of low difficulty and suitable for family outings, however, it is sloped and stony on the approach to and inside the cave (no footbridges or handrails).
-It is advisable to use torches/headlamps due to the lack of lighting in the centre of the cave.
+It is a route of approximately 2 km (round trip) that begins at the information panel.
+It follows the course of the Baltzola River, passes through the Abaro natural tunnel, and reaches the great entrance of the Baltzola Caves.
+The route is of low difficulty and is suitable for families.
+However, the path is uneven and rocky around and inside the cave (there is no designated walkway or handrail inside).
+It is recommended to use flashlights or headlamps, as there is no light in the middle of the cavern.

 -